openshift/enhancements/enhancements/installer/aws-custom-edge-machineset-local-zones.md

 Test steps:

-- Discover the Zones with type `local-zone` in the AWS Region running the CI job (selected by lease pool)
-- Select randomly one Local zone name
+- Choose randomly one Local Zone location in the Region
 - Opt-in the Zone Group for the selected zone
 - Create the `install-config.yaml` adding the `edge` compute pool with Local Zone name
 - Create the cluster